 22-24 October 2020

-Registration for non-presenters has yet to open.
-Please tune-in to Millennium Twitter @millennjournal , Facebook and website for further announcement.
+Please tune-in to Millennium Twitter @millennjournal , Facebook and website for future announcement.

 Keynote and closing roundtable speakers: